sanethmaduranga/message-transformation---ballerina/README.md

 }
 ```

  - `@docker:Config` annotation is used to provide the basic docker image configurations for the sample. `@docker:CopyFiles` is used to copy the MySQL jar file into the ballerina bre/lib folder.
 Make sure to replace the `<path_to_JDBC_jar>` with your JDBC jar's path. `@docker:Expose {}` is used to expose the port.
-Finally you need to change the host field in the  `mysql:Client` endpoint definition to the IP address of the MySQL container.
+Finally, you need to change the host field in the  `mysql:Client` endpoint definition to the IP address of the MySQL container.
 You can obtain this IP address using the below command.

 ```
    $docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <Container_ID>